nymag/clay-sitemaps/README.md

 # clay-sitemaps

-A suite a tools for generating sitemaps for Clay sites.
+A suite of tools for generating sitemaps for Clay sites.

 Clay-sitemaps provides two "standard" sitemap middleware, one for text and one for XML, that can get you up and running quickly.
 It also provides utilities that can help you create your own sitemap logic.